openconfig/featureprofiles/feature/aft/aft_base/otg_tests/aft_base/README.md

 *   Configure explicit null and ipv6 tunneling.
 *   BGP advertised routes from ATE:port3 must be pointing to the 2 tunnels in the DUT.

+## Procedure

+*   Gnmi set with REPLACE option to push the configuration DUT.
+*   ATE configuration must be pushed.

 Verifications

-*   BGP routes advertised from ATE:port1,port2 must have 2 nexthops.
+*   BGP 2000 routes advertised from ATE:port1,port2 must have 2 nexthops.
-*   IS-IS routes advertised from ATE:port3 must have one next hop.
+*   IS-IS 2000 routes advertised from ATE:port3 must have one next hop.
-*   BGP routes advertised from ATE:port3 must have 2 next hops pointing to tunnels.
+*   BGP 100 routes advertised from ATE:port3 must have 2 next hops pointing to tunnels.
+*   Use gnmi Subscribe with ON_CHANGE option to /network-instances/network-instance/afts.
+*   Verify afts prefix entries using the path mentioned in the path section.

 ## AFT-1.1.1: AFT Base Link Down scenario 1